-please visit for more info www.nolanlem.com I create dynamic acoustic systems that render sound and movement through kinetic gesture, synchronization, and physical materiality.
-My work explores the interplay between process, function, and the cultural materials embedded into 21st century life where I oftentimes employ multiplicities of everyday objects to repurpose, activate, and populate a sound environment.
-I'm interested in the seemingly invisible forces at work within the composition of sound through the use of repetitive movement and visual phenomena.
-As a researcher in psychoacoustics and machine learning, my work is often inspired by experimental studies related to human auditory processing.
-I hope my work promotes alternative ecologies of sound and environment, one that is at once investigative, transformative, and playful in its evocation of mechanical and emotional process.
-000 Nolan Lem is an artist and researcher whose work reflects a broad range of influences and mediums.
-His work examines issues related to emergent dynamics, machine learning, and the synchronization of auditory phenomena.
-He has premiered his work and research at a number of diverse spaces both in the US and abroad including the Hayden Planetarium at the Natural History Museum (NYC), Pioneer Works (NYC), L'HOSTE Art Contemporain (Arles), and the NIME (New Interfaces for Musical Expression) - Conference among others.
-He has held residencies at GRAME, IRCAM, MassMoCA, Cité Internationale des Arts, and Pioneer Works.
+I create dynamic acoustic environments that render sound and movement through kinetic gesture, synchronization, and physical materiality.
+My sculptures explore the interplay between the sound and function of the quotidian cultural materials embedded into 21st century life.
+Oftentimes, I activate multiplicities of everyday objects to interrogate contemporary anxieties surrounding compulsive behaviors, erotic fetish, and automatization.
+I'm interested in revealing the invisible forces at work within the composition of sound through the use of repetitive movement and visual phenomena.
+My work aims to promote alternative ecologies of sound, one that is at once investigative, transformative, and playful in its evocative potential.
+000 Nolan Lem is an artist and researcher whose work reflects a broad range of influences and mediums particularly those related to sound and kinetic motion.
+His work focuses on the dynamics of emergent systems, machine intelligence, and the synchronization of auditory phenomena.
+He has premiered his work and research at a number of diverse spaces including the Museum of Modern Art Buenos Aires (MAMBA), Pioneer Works (Brooklyn), L'HOSTE Art Contemporain (Arles, FR), and the Danish National Museum of Music (Copenhagen, DK).
+He has held residencies at IRCAM, MassMoCA, Cité Internationale des Arts, and the Vermont Studio Center.
 He holds degrees in saxophone performance, Electrical Engineering, and received his MFA at Columbia University where he studied at the Computer Music Center.
 Nolan is currently a PhD candidate at Stanford University where he studies at the Center for Computer Research in Music and Acoustics (CCRMA).